SergioMendolia/arkeo/README.md

 ## AI Timeline Analysis

-AutoTime can send your daily timeline to OpenAI-compatible language models to interpret a list of timesheet.
+arkeo can send your daily timeline to OpenAI-compatible language models to interpret a list of timesheet.
 This feature helps you:

 ### Supported LLM Services